 What is MSK’s CH clinic?

-MSK’s CH clinic team is made up of nurses and CH specialists, including hematologists (doctors who specialize in blood diseases) and cardiologists.
-If you would like more information about MSK’s CH clinic, or to make an appointment, talk with a member of your healthcare team.
+MSK’s CH clinic team is made up of nurses and CH specialists.
+These specialists include hematologists (doctors with special training in blood diseases) and cardiologists.
+For more information about MSK’s CH clinic, or to make an appointment, talk with a member of your care team.

 In the CH clinic:

-- If you’re at a higher risk for blood cancers, you will have tests (such as blood tests or a bone marrow biopsy) to check for blood cancers and other blood disorders.
+- If you’re at a higher risk for blood cancers, you’ll have tests to check for blood cancers and other blood disorders.
+Tests can include blood tests or a bone marrow biopsy.

-- You will meet with a cardiologist to be screened for heart disease.
-This includes blood tests and, in some cases, additional heart testing.
+- You’ll meet with a cardiologist to be screened for heart disease.
+This includes blood tests and, in some cases, more heart testing.